-School visits are designed to enrich classroom lessons, meet state and national Common Core Standards and reflect the Museum’s approach of engaging students in dialogue as they look at works of art and architectural elements found in the collection, special exhibitions and adjacent city Green.
-Trained Docents and Museum Educators invite students to explore American art and history through discussion and gallery activities that help students to look carefully, solve problems and evaluate ideas.
-For inspiration, this program utilizes the collection and special exhibitions as springboards to a wealth of subject matter, themes, media and introductory art-making techniques.
+School visits engage students in meaningful conversations about art and history that bring to life to classroom lessons.
+Each experience reflects state and National Common Core Standards by tapping into the Museum’s collection, special exhibitions and adjacent city Green.
+Trained Museum Educators invite students to look carefully, solve problems and evaluate ideas.
+For inspiration, this program utilizes the collections as springboards to a wealth of subject matter, themes, media and introductory art-making techniques.

 - Then and Now: Grade 3, 60 minutes